jss367/jss367.github.io/_posts/2017-02-01-Linux-Tips.md

 ### Find Examples ###

-For me the best documentation is some basic commands, so here are some examples:
+For me, examples are the best documentation, so here are some examples I've found useful:

 `find` takes the format of:
 `find location comparison-criteria search-term`